 First, breadth of coverage.
 If your business is mentioned across multiple authoritative sources, including news articles, industry publications, professional directories, and review platforms, Claude has more data points to draw from and is more confident including you in a response.

 Second, specificity.
 Claude tends to cite businesses that have clear, specific descriptions of what they do and who they serve.
 Vague branding does not give Claude much to work with.
-If your website clearly states that you are a "personal injury attorney in Miami specializing in motorcycle accidents," Claude can match that to specific queries.
-If your website just says "we provide legal services," Claude has less to reference.
+If your website clearly states that you are a personal injury attorney specializing in motorcycle accidents, Claude can match that to specific queries.
+If your website just says you provide legal services, Claude has less to reference.

 Third, consistency.
 If the information about your business is consistent across all your web properties, including your website, social profiles, directory listings, and press coverage, Claude can present that information with more confidence.
 Inconsistencies in your messaging, contact information, or service descriptions reduce Claude's confidence.